saddington/yen-handbook/README.md

 ### 2. Speed of Decision Making — `#sodm`
-No bullshit: We are in a fight for our survival and every single day we make business-altering decisions.
-And sometimes theese decisions are made without all of the data.
-Regardless, we agree with General Patton when he said “*A good plan, violently executed **now**, is better than a perfect plan next week.*”
+We won't pull any punches here: As an early-stage startup we are in a fight for survival and we make business-altering decisions every day, even and especially without complete data sets.
+Regardless, we agree with General Patton when he said “*A good plan, violently executed **now**, is better than a perfect plan **next week**.*”

-That “plan” is our first operating virtue, `#tatt`, because our team has mastered the art of communicating with [candor](https://www.indiehackers.com/post/candor-the-secret-to-startup-success-de93cf7ace): We are open, honest, and we keep things simple to maximize meaning and understanding.
+That “plan” is exhibited via our first operating virtue — `#tatt` — and our open, honest, and timely updates keep things simple to maximize meaning and understanding.

-When making decisions, we clearly state if consensus or feedback is required, the expected time to deliver, and then, with enough collective confidence that we can create, we commit to the decision even (and especially) when we may personally disagree.
+We will oftentimes frame our work in this way:
+> I intend to do X, by Y time, with Z results.

-We move the fastest and are the most effective **when we are aligned**.
+This helps quickly let the team know what's happening, who's involved, and any needs or blockers.
+Remember: We move the fastest and are the most effective **when we are aligned**.

 ### 3. Kaizen — `#kaizen`
-When our team executes the first two `operating virtues` with excellence it allows us to build a culture of `continuous improvement`, both corporately and independently.
-We seek to do this in everything that we do.
-Consequently, everything in our business is dynamic, not static; a real-life work-in-progress.
+When our team executes the first two `operating virtues` with excellence it allows us to build a culture of `continuous improvement` throughout our entire organizational stack.
+Everything in our business is dynamic, not static; a real-life work-in-progress, just like this `#handbook`!

-We look for opportunities to not only grow but also to share our learnings with the other folks on our team — this is part of `#tatt`!
+We look for opportunities to share everything we know with our teammates and community — this is part of `#tatt`!
 Much has been written about the history and application of [kaizen](https://en.wikipedia.org/wiki/Kaizen) and it's worth developing your own personal philosophy and practice.

-As a team we intentionally find opportunities to invest in ourselves and one another through continual education — reading, attending (virtual) conferences, and even taking educational courses to level-up as humans.
+As a team we intentionally find opportunities to invest in ourselves and one another through continual education — reading, attending (virtual) conferences, and even taking time for "independent study" to level-up as humans.
 Feel free use your monthly budget to invest in yourself!